 4. Minimize distractions

-Stay productive by minimizing these distractions or remove them altogether.
-There are a range of remote work productivity tips you can try.
+Stay productive by minimizing these distractions or removing them altogether.
+There is a range of remote work productivity tips you can try.

 Wash the dishes before you log on for the day, so as to not break your train of thought later.